-The normal, established treatment of appendicitis is an operation to remove the inflamed appendix.
+The normal, established way to treat appendicitis is an operation to remove the inflamed appendix.
 The aim is to do this before it bursts (perforates), as a perforated appendix is a very serious condition.

 Sometimes antibiotics are used to delay surgery until the appendicitis has calmed a little.
 This may make the surgery safer and reduces the risk that the appendix will burst at operation.

 Removal of the appendix is one of the most commonly performed operations in the UK.
-This is usually a straightforward and successful operation needing just a short recovery.
+This is usually a straightforward and successful operation with a short recovery time.
 Surgery is commonly done by a keyhole operation, as the recovery is quicker compared to having an open operation.
 The keyhole operation is performed through three tiny cuts, the largest of which is only around 1.5 cm in size.